-Upon the completion of this offering, we anticipate that our common stock will be listed on the Nasdaq Global Market.
-Under the rules of the Nasdaq Global Market, independent directors must comprise a majority of a listed company's board of directors within a specified period of the completion of this offering.
-In addition, the rules of the Nasdaq Global Market require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent.
+Our common stock has been approved for listing on the Nasdaq Global Select Market.
+Under the rules of the Nasdaq Global Select Market, independent directors must comprise a majority of a listed company's board of directors within a specified period of the completion of this offering.
+In addition, the rules of the Nasdaq Global Select Market require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
-Under the rules of the Nasdaq Global Market, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under the rules of the Nasdaq Global Select Market, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.